DelfiSpace/DelfiTLM/crowdsec/README.md

   - DOCKER-USER
 ```

-4. Run `./start_bouncer.sh` in the `/scripts` directory to start the firewall bouncer.
+4. Run `sudo systemctl start crowdsec-firewall-bouncer.service` to start the firewall bouncer.
 Poll requests should be visible in the CrowSec logs.

-## Pycrowdsec bouncer setup
+### Pycrowdsec bouncer setup

 GitHub and instructions: https://github.com/crowdsecurity/pycrowdsec

+1. Access the container for cscli: `docker exec -it delfitlm_crowdsec_1 /bin/bash`.

+2. Create an API key in CrowdSec for the bouncer: `cscli bouncers add python_bouncer`.

+3. Write down the API KEY that has been generated.

 This bouncer doesn't require any installs outside docker and can be configured for Django from `settings.py`.
 Make sure to set the url and the key to the LAPI in the environment variables.
 Banned IP addresses will be redirected to a `Forbidden 403` view.